rich-nguyen/grunt-asset-hash/README.md

       preserveSourceMaps: false,  // Set to true when assets should share the same location as their source map.
       assetMap: 'assetmap.json',  // A mapping file between assets and their hashed locations.
       hashLength: 32,             // Number of hex characters in the hash folder.
 (0 means no hashing is done).
-      algorithm: 'md5'            // Crypto algorithm used to hash the contents.
+      algorithm: 'md5',           // Crypto algorithm used to hash the contents.
+      srcBasePath: '',            // The directory prefix to be stripped from the asset map src paths.
+      destBasePath: ''            // The directory prefix to be stripped from the asset map dest paths.
     },
     your_target: {
       files: [
         { src:  ['assets/**/*'],  // A collection of assets to be hashed.
           dest: 'hashed'          // A folder to contained the hashed assets.
-Cannot be a file,
+Cannot be a file.
-                                  // so it's incompatible with 'expand' and 'cwd' grunt properties.
         }
       ]
     },